Travel Trailer Fridges

 Fridge level is important.
 Some three-way fridges tolerate 6° tilt, others only 3°, but electric fridges are less sensitive.

-Make caravan fridges work as claimed – the vital requirements
+Make travel trailer fridges work as claimed – the vital requirements

 Upper Left: – the baffles are too short.
 They need to be just below the cooling fins.
 Rising hot air is trapped in the dead air spaces.
 If not fixable (bottom centre and right), an extractor fan driven by a 5-watt solar module enhances airflow.
 Upper right: – the upper air vent is far too low – hot air is trapped in the fins above it, to prevent that, baffles are needed.
 Below: How to install fridges correctly.
 Baffles truly help, yet rarely used.
 Rising hot air is channelled to the outside.
 Drawing is copyright: rvbooks.com.au